 Active substances used in biocidal products must be authorised within the EU before they can be put on the market.
-If you want to market an active substance which has not already been authorised or which is under review, you must submit an application for authorisation to the European Chemicals Agency (ECHA).
+If you want to market an active substance which has not already been authorised or is under review, you must submit an application for authorisation to the European Chemicals Agency (ECHA).

 Active substances used in biocidal products must be authorised within the EU before they can be put on the market.
 Before an active substance can be authorised, it must be evaluated with respect to effectiveness and impact on human health and the environment.
 Then, after active substances have been authorised, biocidal products containing the substances must also be authorised.